 How often do you go on the same snap count?
 Do you go on 1 every play?
 I sure hope not.
 On offense you have two advantages-knowing where the play is going and when the ball is going to be snapped.
 The snap count will give the offense the first step advantage, which helps secure a block.
 Having the first step advantage will allow you to step and acquire the leverage steps needed to make a successful block.
 Remember this, action is faster than reaction.
 Mix up your snap counts, make the defense watch the ball.
 If the defense is able to time your snap you will be in for a long day.
 During sprints we line our players up and have them in a 3 point stance and fire out on the snap counts.
 This will teach the players to explode when the cadence is called.
 You can also do something we call fire out claps.
 We will have the kids clap their hands when they hear the snap count.
 Example, we will tell the kids fire out claps on one, our QB will say the snap count out load and the kids will clap simultaneously.
-You can do this anytime randomly during practice.
+You can do this randomly during practice.

 Run and Pass Blocking:

 The game is won at the line of scrimmage; if you control the line of scrimmage you will control the game.
 If you cannot block the defense, your team will be in for a long day.
 Practicing proper run blocking techniques is vital for all offensive success.
 Practice proper double team, base, crack, hook, and reach blocking techniques every practice.
 Quick tip, try to stay away from base blocking because it is not very effective, and it is asking way to much from your players.
-Double teams, down, wedge, and crack blocking are the most successful blocking techniques in youth football.
+Double teams, down, wedge, and crack blocks are the most successful blocking techniques in youth football.
 It also depends on what scheme you’re running.
-Practice run and pass blocking techniques every day.
+Practice run and pass blocking techniques every practice.

 Running Plays Smoothly: